lorenzo-stoakes/linux-vm-notes/rough.md

 * [Page Attribute Table (PAT)][pat]?
 [Memory type range register (MTRR)][mtrr]?
   Some fine-grained caching stuff going on there, cover.
 Also PCD (Page-level Cache Disable) and PWT (Page-level Write-Through) flags.
+PCID seems related?

 * Confirm that, by default, accessed and dirty flags are cleared in memory pages.